CREATING SMALL GROUPS

 During the coming year, our Baby Boomer engagement efforts will focus on making our large congregation seem small by creating a sustainable small group model for Baby Boomer congregants.
 We have created a Baby Boomer Small Group Leadership Team to develop and launch our small group initiative.
 Stay tuned for updates from this team in the months ahead.

-For more ways to engage in programming available with Temple Beth El, we invite you to check out the S.P.I.C.E. flyer.
+For more ways to engage in programming available with Temple Beth El, we invite you to check out SPICE, Senior Programs of Interest, Concern, and Engagement.

 For more information about how to get involved in the Baby Boomer Initiative, please contact Holly Levinson, chair of the Steering Committee and Working Group.